-The KMPS-1-64 consists of 64 Silicon on Insulator(SOI) piezoresistive pressure sensors mounted onto plates of 16 sensors each.
+The KMPS-2-64/KMPS-3-64 consists of 64 Silicon on Insulator(SOI) piezoresistive pressure sensors mounted onto plates of 16 sensors each.
 These sensors are then connected to individual pressure inputs via a manifold.
-The pressure sensors are grouped into 4 module which each contain 2 groups of 8 sensors.
+The pressure sensors are grouped together in 4 modules each consisting of 2 groups of 8 sensors each.
 Each group is connected to a multiplexer.
 The output of the multiplexer is then routed through an analog amplifier which is then sent to the inputs of a 24 bit delta/sigma analog to digital converter (A/D).